scrimpeh/nesasm/undocumented.md

 	* `w` - Enables assembler warnings.
 The only warnings implemented are bank overruns with included binaries.
 	* `o` - Optimize.
 Doesn't do anything.
 * `.proc`, `.endp`, `.procgroup`, `.endprocgroup`-  I still don't know how they are intended to be used.
 Ignore them.
+* `.bank` can take an optional string parameter as name, i.e. `.bank 2, "Graphics"`.
+This name is not functional in any way I can tell, but it is displayed in the segment usage output.

 #### Reserved Symbols